stjordanis/terra-docs-old/docs/dev-spec-oracle.md

 The Oracle module provides the Terra blockchain with an up-to-date and accurate price feed of exchange rates of Luna against various Terra pegs so that the [Market](dev-spec-market.md) may provide fair exchanges between Terra<>Terra currency pairs, as well as Terra<>Luna.

-As price information is extrinsic to the blockchain, the Terra network relies on validators to provide price information by regularly submitting a vote for what they believe to be the current price during a periodic price-update interval (the `VotePeriod`).
+As price information is extrinsic to the blockchain, the Terra network relies on validators to periodically  vote on the current Luna exchange rate, with the protocol tallying up the results once per `VotePeriod` and updating the on-chain price as the weighted median of the ballot.

 > Since the Oracle service is powered by validators, you may find it interesting to look at the [Staking](#dev-spec-staking) module, which covers the logic for staking and validators.
 {note}

 ## Voting Procedure

-For every [`VotePeriod`](#voteperiod) the Oracle module obtains consensus on the exchange rate of Luna against a subset of Terra denominations $ D \in W $ [`Whitelist`](#whitelist) by requiring all members of the validator set to submit a vote for Luna price before the end of the interval.
+During each [`VotePeriod`](#voteperiod), the Oracle module obtains consensus on the exchange rate of Luna against a subset of Terra denominations $ D \in W $ [`Whitelist`](#whitelist) by requiring all members of the validator set to submit a vote for Luna price before the end of the interval.

 Validators must first pre-commit to a price, then in the subsequent `VotePeriod` submit and reveal their price alongside a proof that they had pre-commited at that price.
 This scheme forces the voter to commit to a submission before knowing the votes of others and thereby reduces centralization and free-rider risk in the Oracle.

+### Prevote and Vote

-* Let $$\{ P_1, P_2, \cdots, P_n \}$$ be a set of time intervals, each of duration [`params.VotePeriod`](#voteperiod)(currently set to 30 seconds).
+Let $$\{ P_1, P_2, \cdots, P_n \}$$ be a set of time intervals, each of duration [`params.VotePeriod`](#voteperiod)(currently set to 30 seconds).
 Within the span of each $P_i$, validators must submit two messages:

   * A [`MsgExchangeRatePrevote`](#submit-a-prevote-msgexchangerateprevote), containing the SHA256 hash of the exchange rate of Luna with respect to a Terra peg.
 A separate prevote must be submitted for each different denomination to report Luna price on.

   * A [`MsgExchangeRateVote`](#vote-for-exchange-rate-of-luna-msgexchangeratevote), containing the salt used to create the hash for the prevote submitted in the previous interval $P_{i-1}$.

-* At the end of each $P_i$, votes submitted are tallied.

-  * The submitted salt of each vote is used to verify consistency with the prevote submitted by the validator in $P_{i-1}$.
-If the validator has not submitted a prevote, or the SHA256 resulting from the salt does not match the hash from the prevote, the vote is dropped.

-  * Let $Active(D, i)$ be the subset of denominations in $D$ for which the total voting power of submitted votes exceeds 50%.
-For each $d \in Active(D, i)$, the weighted median price of the votes is recorded on-chain as the effective exchange rate for Luna<>$d$ for $P_{i+1}$.

-  * Winners of the ballot for $P_{i-1}$, i.e. voters that have managed to vote within a narrow band around the weighted median, are rewarded with the spread fees collected on swap operations during $P_i$.

-* If an insufficient amount of votes have been received for a currency, below [`VoteThreshold`](#votethreshold), its exchange rate is deleted from the store, and no swaps can be made with it during $P_i$.

 ```text
 Period  |  P1 |  P2 |  P3 |  ...    |